greymass/vaulta-dev/documents/stage-1.md

 #### fund.vaulta

-This account can claim the 50% unallocated distribution from the dist.vaulta account.
-This is an administrative account.
-It is needed due to how the dist.vaulta contract works.
+This account receives the 50% unallocated distribution from the dist.vaulta account.
+The distribution contract requires a receiving account for each allocation.
+These funds remain under network control for future use.

+Block Producers will decide later how to use these funds.
+Possible uses include additional development funding, community programs, or infrastructure projects.

 **Permissions**:
 - owner: eosio@active ([owned by the network](#understanding-network-ownership))